JasonBenn/learn-claire-de-lune/README.md

 - Only rewind one note at most
 - Bookmarks!!
 - peek mode
---ABOVE THIS LINE IS DONE--
+- -ABOVE THIS LINE IS DONE-
 - a timer to get to the end!
 - a scoreboard